UMWEDU/umw-admissions-sync/_pages/information-sessions.md

 published: true
 post_date: 2015-08-07 11:42:13
 ---
 The best way to learn about graduate programs at the University of Mary Washington is to attend an information session or another visit opportunity.
-Register by selecting a date below.
+Check back soon for spring information sessions.
 Registration is encouraged, but is not required.

-<h3>Virtual Master of Business Administration Information Session</h3>
-<em>Virtual sessions are held between 12-1 p.m.</em>
-<a href="https://umw.askadmissions.net/Portal/EI/ViewDetails?gid=623577f8350d88169a487e80e603c95142e5ee">Tuesday, December 10</a>
-<h3>Virtual Master of Science in Geospatial Analysis</h3>
-<a href="https://umw.askadmissions.net/Portal/EI/ViewDetails?gid=623577f0b09b75fc894bc68bcf484ad9736ede">Wednesday, December 11</a>
+&nbsp;
 <h1>Individual Attention</h1>
 The graduate admissions staff encourages everyone who has questions about a graduate program to set up a <a href="http://www.umw.edu/admissions/graduate/advising/">pre-admission</a> appointment.
 Please call (540) 286-8030 or email <a href="mailto:graduate@umw.edu">graduate@umw.edu</a> to schedule your appointment.
 <h3>Master of Business Administration</h3>